dse/bash-builtin-path/README.md

 Yes, I'm fully aware that Bash scripting is the worst possible hobby.

+I'm sticking with Bash anyway.
 I'm not switching to `zsh` or whatever.